+The inspection team should verify that licensees are implementing this requirement consistent with the performance requirements specified in NEI 08-09, Section 2.2.1 which states in part that modifications to CDAs will be evaluated prior to implementation to achieve high assurance that digital computer and communications systems and networks are adequately protected against cyber-attacks, up to and including the DBT (10 CFR 73.54(a)(1) and 10 CFR 73.54(d)(3)).
+These evaluations are typically performed as part of the licensee’s configuration management program with oversight from the CSAT.
 The licensee incorporates the control of modifications to CDAs to ensure that they continue to be protected against cyberattacks and meet the requirements of their CSP.

 Changes to CDAs are controlled using design control or configuration management procedures so that additional cybersecurity risk is not introduced into the system.
-The should verify that the implemented controls meet the requirements in the CSP.
+The inspectors should verify that the implemented controls meet the requirements in the CSP.
+Inspectors should consider reviewing the requirement for Flaw Remediation in NEI 08-09, Appendix E, Section 3.2 or RG 5.71 Appendix C.3.2, which states, in part, to perform vulnerability scans or assessments of the CDA to validate that the flaw has been eliminated before the CDA is put into production, thus assessing the Security Impact Analysis of Changes and Environments.

 Verify that the licensee performs a security impact analysis prior to making changes to CDAs to manage the cyber risk resulting from the changes.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance: